Mighty Long Fall

 Suddenly, he grabbed the roses out of her arms, tossing them to the floor.
-He took both of her hands firmly in his, being careful not to hurt her wrists any further.
+He took both of her hands firmly in his, being careful not to injure her wrists any further.
 He was in the worse mood she had ever seen.
-It caused whatever thoughts Madeline had been concerning herself with to be cast aside trivially, and her full attention was focused clearly and nervously on Levi.
-Her breathing had quicken bringing pain to her ribs, and she was genuinely frightened.
-He’d never scared her like this before, and she was powerless to hide the fear in her eyes.
-She searched his eyes, which seemed to be almost glowing now, for something that would clue her in on his intentions.
-They burned a flickering green at first, but as he started speaking to her, they cleared and became gentle, almost tender.
+It caused whatever thoughts Madeline had concerned herself with to be cast aside trivially, and her full attention was focused clearly and nervously on Levi.
+Her breathing had quickened, bringing pain to her ribs, and she was genuinely frightened.
+He’d never scared her like this before.
+She searched his eyes, which seemed to be almost glowing, for something that would clue her in on his intentions.
+They burned a flickering green, but as he started speaking to her, they extinguished and became gentle, almost tender.

 "That wakizashi," he said in low, even voice, “Keep it locked up somewhere safe.
 It is connected to you in a permanent way that could put you in danger if more people find out you have it.
 Your ribs are heavily bruised, so make sure you manage the pain and rest.
 And you have to find another place to live.
 Immediately.
 You’re not safe here anymore.
 No matter what you may think you see or hear, trust your instincts and stay strong.
 Second and triple guess everything.
 If there’s an emergency, contact Caslon.
 And don't trust Tetsugawa."

 Levi’s mouth parted as if to continue, but instead, he looked away for a moment.
-When he finally looked back, his expression was tortured and his brilliant green eyes were glistening.
+When he finally looked back, his expression was tortured, his brilliant green eyes glistening with tears.
 This frightened Madeline more than anything.
-To see the person who was the rock in her life looking as if he was about to shed tears.
+To see the person who was her rock looking as if he was about to break down.